 They are a fairly tech-savvy lot, and almost two-thirds have designed their own website.

 Creative writing courses?

 Of course!
-Over half of our professional writers (53.8%) took a creative writing course for writing fiction to pack some exciting writing tools, find their writing voice, and go beyond a book idea to a writing habit.
+Over half of our professional writers (53.8%) took a creative writing course for writing fiction to pack some exciting writing tools, find their writing voice, and go beyond writer's block day daily, turning a book idea into a writing habit.